lifebottle/Star-Ocean-2/README.md

 1. Use QuickBMS again to further extract `SLZ` files.
 Sample command: `quickbms.exe -F "{}.slz" slz.bms so2pack.bin_extract slz`
   ![screenshot3](img/so2_quickbms03.png)
 1. There are more `SLZ` files in here, so run the command again to extract the files further.
 Files include `CGM`, and `FOG` extensions.

+# Packing PSP Files
+1. Make a copy of `so2pack.bin` just in case.
+1. Use QuickBMS to repack files into the existing `so2pack.bin`.
+Sample command: `quickbms.exe -r -w so2pack.bms so2pack.bin so2pack.bin_extract`
+1. To repack files, the modified files need to be less than or equal to the original file.

 # Hacker Notes
 This section is for notes found around the web that may help with this project.